wso2/docs-apk/en/docs/create-api/manage-service-endpoint/manage-resiliency-circuit-breaker.md

     scopes: []
 ```

-You can then deploy this API by following the steps in the [Deploy the API in APK](../../get-started/quick-start-guide.md#deploy-the-api-in-apk) documentation.
+You can then deploy this API by following the steps in the <a href="../../../get-started/quick-start-guide#deploy-the-api-in-apk" target="_blank">Deploy the API in APK</a> documentation.

 ## Via CRs